r3mcos3/n8n_workflows/README.md

 ## Structure

-Each workflow resides in its own directory, named after the workflow.
-Inside each directory, you will find:
+Each workflow resides in its own dedicated folder.
+Inside each workflow folder, you will find:

 - `workflow_name.json`: The n8n workflow definition in JSON format.
-- `Screenshot_DATE_TIME.png`: A screenshot of the workflow for visual overview.
+- `README.md`: A description of the workflow, including an embedded screenshot.

+All workflow screenshots are centrally stored in the hidden `.pictures/` directory at the repository root.

 Example:
 ```
 .
+├── .pictures/
+│   └── youtube_digest_workflow.png
 └── youtube_digest_workflow/
-    ├── Screenshot_2025-11-23_17-36-58.png
+    ├── README.md
     └── youtube_digest_workflow.json
 ```

 ## Workflows

-Here's a list of the workflows currently available in this repository:
+Here's a list of the workflows currently available in this repository.
+Click on the workflow's folder and open its `README.md` for details and screenshots.

-- **YouTube Digest Workflow**: A workflow designed to [brief description of what the workflow does, e.g., create a digest of new YouTube videos].
+- **YouTube Digest Workflow**: (Details and screenshot available in `youtube_digest_workflow/README.md`)

 ## How to Use